Little Shop of Horrors (film): Development

 David Geffen was one of the original producers of the off-Broadway show and he began planning to produce a feature film adaptation.
+Author and lyricist Howard Ashman began writing the screenplay in late 1982.
 Originally Steven Spielberg was attached to serve as an executive producer with Martin Scorsese attached to direct the film, which he wanted to shoot in 3D, but production was stalled when a lawsuit was filed by the original film's screenwriter and actor, Charles B. Griffith.
-John Landis was also attached to the project for a time.
+John Landis was also attached to the project in 1984.
 Music producer and Four Seasons member Bob Gaudio adapted and produced the musical's songs for the film.

 Geffen then offered the film to Frank Oz, who was finishing work on The Muppets Take Manhattan around the same time.
 Oz initially rejected it, but later had an idea that interested him in the cinematic aspect of the project.
 Oz spent a month and a half restructuring the script which he felt was stage-bound.
 Geffen and Ashman liked what he had written and decided to run with it.
 Oz was also studying the Off-Broadway show and how it was thematically constructed, in order to reconstruct it for a feature film.

 The original cut of the film differs only slightly from the stage play.
 The title song is expanded to include an additional verse to allow for the opening credits.
 The song "Ya Never Know" was rewritten into a calypso-inspired song called "Some Fun Now", although some of the lyrics were retained.
 Four other songs ("Closed for Renovation", "Mushnik and Son", "Now [It's Just the Gas]", as well as "Call Back in the Morning") were cut from the original production score, and "Finale (Don't Feed the Plants)" does not appear in the theatrical release of the film.
 A new song, "Mean Green Mother from Outer Space", was written by Ashman and Menken for the film.